Jalez/react-flow-automated-layout/README.md

 - **Selective Layout**: Apply layout to only selected nodes or the entire graph
 - **Custom Controls**: Create your own control interfaces using the layout context
 - **Auto-reconnection**: Smart edge reconnection when nodes are removed
+- **Configurable Node Dimensions**: Set default dimensions for nodes that don't have explicit width/height
 - **Extensible Engine System**: Designed to support custom layout engines in future releases

 ## Installation